K1nght/huangzhehao.github.io/content/authors/admin/_index.md

 ## About Me

-Zhehao Huang is a third-year Ph.D. student (Zhiyuan Honors) at Shanghai Jiao Tong University.
-His research interests include continual learning, machine unlearning, and text-to-image large models.
+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.